Target365/sdk-for-php/USERGUIDE.md

 ### Pre-authorization via keyword
-Automatic pre-authorization can be activated on a keyword by either activating it in the PreAuth section of the keyword in Strex Connect or via the SDK
+Automatic pre-authorization can be activated on a keyword by either activating it in the PreAuth section of the keyword in Strex Connect or via the SDK.

 ```PHP
 $preauth = new PreAuthSettings();